cgoIT/inotibatch/debian/inotibatch.docs/inotibatch-create-services.1.md

 # SEE ALSO

-systemctl(1) — to manage systemd services manually.

 inotibatch(1) — the main inotibatch script.

+inotibatch(2) — information about configuration variables

 inotibatch-status(1) — script to check the status of the configured jobs.